United Nations Security Council Resolution 446: UNSC Resolution 446 and the Fourth Geneva Convention

 On 15 July 1999 a conference of the High Contracting Parties to the Fourth Geneva Convention met at the United Nations headquarters in Geneva.
 It ruled that the Convention did apply in the Occupied Palestinian Territory, including Jerusalem.
 In 2001, at a one-day conference of High Contracting Parties, 114 countries adopted a three-page declaration re-affirming that the terms of the Convention applied to the Palestinian territories.

 In August 2004 an Israeli justice ministry team set up by Attorney General Menachem Mazuz to study the ramifications of a ruling by the World Court recommended that the Israeli government should consider applying the Fourth Geneva Convention to the West Bank and Gaza.

 Israel argues that it is not in violation of it.
 Firstly, Israel argues that the article was created in the context of World War II only.

 Secondly, it is only intended to cover forcible transfers and to protect the local population from displacement.
 Article 49(1)of the Convention specifically covers "[i]ndividual or mass forcible transfers" whereas the Israelis who live in the settlements have moved there voluntarily, and argue that settlements are not intended to, nor have ever resulted in, the displacement of Palestinians from the area.
 However, Article 49(6) also prohibits Israel to 'transfer parts of its own civilian population into the territory it occupies', which would cover the Israeli settlements.

 Thirdly, Israel claims that some of the settlers have returned to areas where Jewish settlements existed before 1948 (such as Gush Etzion) and therefore it is an entirely different issue.

 Fourthly, Israel claims that the Geneva Convention only applies in the absence of an operative peace agreement and between two powers accepting the convention.
 Since the Oslo Accords leave the issue of settlements to be negotiated later, proponents of this view argue that the Palestinians accepted the temporary presence of Israeli settlements pending further negotiation, and that there is no basis for declaring them illegal.

 Unilateral withdrawal from the Gaza Strip

-Israel left the Gaza Strip in September 2005, and removed all of the settlements and military forces that were in it.
-Parts of the West Bank, East Jerusalem and the Golan Heights remain under control of Israel as of today.
-Israel remains in control of Gaza's airspace and territorial waters.
-It has not controlled the Rafah crossing into Egypt since the unilateral disengagement plan of 2005 took effect.
+Israel disengaged from the Gaza Strip in September 2005, removing all its settlements and military forces, but remaining in control of Gaza's airspace and territorial waters.
+It relinquished control of the Rafah crossing between Gaza and Egypt, until it took back control in May 2024, during the Gaza war.